Frozenbyte as an employer

 Our design team is responsible for our game and level design as well as deciding which features will make it into the final game.
 In cases where we need to cut features it’s the design team who makes the decision, not producers.

-Design work at Frozenbyte can be divided to roughly six different categories:
+Design work at Frozenbyte can be divided to roughly five different categories:

 - Game design.
 The overall design of the game, its core features and mechanics, etc.